Remote-controlled unmanned aerial vehicle

 In 2010, the contract was increased to 2,358 Raven systems.
 The contract also includes upgrades for system improvements over the life of the programme.

 Approximately 70% of the Raven systems were delivered to the US Army by April 2011.
-Deliveries are expected to be concluded by 2015.
+Deliveries under the contract were concluded in 2015.

-In September 2007, about 12 Raven B systems were procured by the Royal Danish Army, of which three were delivered to Huntsmen Corps and the remaining were deployed at the artillery centre for training purpose.
-Around 72 Raven B systems were acquired by the Netherlands Ministry of Defence at a cost of $23.74m.
+In September 2007, about 12 Raven B systems were procured by the Royal Danish Army, of which three were delivered to Huntsmen Corps and the remaining were deployed at the artillery centre for training purposes.
+Around 72 Raven B systems were acquired by the Netherlands Ministry of Defence for $23.74m.

 The US Army ordered 50 RQ-11B Raven systems in February 2009 as part of the $16.8m contract.
 The contract also includes supplying spare parts and digital data link (DDL) retrofit systems for 206 existing Raven systems.
 Deliveries commenced in October 2009.